 I mean, if we look at his legal defense team, this is an extraordinary victory.

-Now they got a couple of big assists from the Supreme Court uh over the course of the last two years, but the fact that they have been able to keep their client from really facing any consequences uh across four criminal cases is truly extraordinary, and today is really uh the symbol of their successful defense of their client.
+But the fact that they have been able to keep their client from really facing any consequences across four criminal cases is truly extraordinary.

-This case in New York, remember, you had the third highest ranking Department of Justice official that left his position to go to New York to help help Alvin Bragg try this case.
+This case in New York, remember, you had the third highest ranking Department of Justice official that left his position to go to New York to help Alvin Bragg try this case.

 That's how badly they wanted Donald Trump.